HamsaMousa/Simple-Shell/README.md

 If you start the command with the word **echo**, what is written before the redirection symbol **>** will be copied into the file.

-For example, the following command copies the word "hello" into the file file1.txt:
+For example, the following command copies the word "bonjour" into the file file1.txt:

 `$ echo "bonjourr"> fichier1.txt`